wenlwl0/IBM-Data-Engineering/06-Linux-Labs/README.md

 * Use arithmetic operators to perform basic mathematical calculations
 * Use list-like arrays to store and access data
 * Execute repetitive tasks with for loops

+#Project: Historical Weather Forecast Comparison to Actuals
+* Initialize your log file
+* Write a Bash script to download, extract, and load raw data into a report
+* Add some basic analytics to your report
+* Schedule your report to update daily
+* Measure and report on historical forecasting accuracy